 NOTE: Race categories exclude persons of Hispanic ethnicity.
-Other includes American Indian, Alaska Native, Pacific Islander, and more than one race.
 All gangs, whether or not they are involved in violent or illegal activity, are included.
 "At school" includes the school building, on school property, on a school bus, or going to and from school.
-In 2007, the unit response rate for this survey did not meet NCES statistical standards; therefore, interpret the data with caution.
-For more information, please see appendix A.